 How to Cook Chicken Breast

-Learn our never-fail methods for cooking chicken breast, including roasting, grilling, poaching, stir-fying, and sauteing.
+Learn our never-fail methods for cooking chicken breast, including roasting, grilling, poaching, stir-fying, and sautéing.
 Not sure how long to cook chicken breast?
-Though cook time may vary depending on size and method, always cook until the chicken is no longer pink.
+We've got the answer for that, too.
+(Hint: Though cook time may vary depending on size and method, always cook until the chicken is no longer pink.)

-The breast is the most ample part of the bird.
-Many people prefer its juiciness and mild flavor over other parts.
-But white meat is also more susceptible to drying out and getting stringy.
+Many people prefer the juiciness and mild flavor of chicken breast over other parts of the chicken.
+But white meat is also more susceptible to drying out, so it can quickly go from tasty to tough if not cooked properly.
 Skinless, boneless chicken breasts are best cooked quickly at high heat, though the cook time will be a little longer for baked chicken breasts.
-Try one of the techniques below to get started.
+We'll teach you how to sauté, boil, grill, stir-fry, and roast chicken breast so your meat comes out plate-scraping good every single time.

 How to Grill Chicken Breast